CounterpartyXCP/Documentation/Developers/federated_node.md

 Provides additional services (required by `counterwallet` and potentially other services) beyond those offered in the API provided by `counterparty-server`.
 It features a full-fledged JSON RPC-based API, and has an extensible architecture to support custom plugins.

 **counterwallet**
 The reference Web wallet for Counterparty.
+This is a collection of HTML, CSS and javascript resources, served by `nginx`.

 **bitcoind**
-Reference Bitcoin implementation.
-We use the [`addrindex`](https://github.com/btcdrak/bitcoin/tree/addrindex-0.12) branch.
+Reference Bitcoin implementation, used by `counterparty-server` to sync to the Bitcoin blockchain.
+We use the [`addrindex`](https://github.com/btcdrak/bitcoin/tree/addrindex-0.12) branch, as it has additional functionality Counterparty requires.

 **armory_utxsvr**
 A service used by ``counterblock`` with Counterwallet to support [Offline Armory transactions](http://counterparty.io/docs/create_armory_address/).
 This service requires Armory itself, which is automatically installed as part of the Federated Node setup procedure.

 **nginx**
 Reverse proxies `counterwallet` access.
 Not used with `counterparty-server`-only or `counterblock`-only nodes.

+**mongodb and redis**
+Used by `counterblock`.

 ## Provisioning